 I’d heard murmurs of Uptown News for years.
 I wasn’t familiar with the publication, but folks would ask me about it, almost identically phrasing their questions: “Do you remember Uptown News?
 That was a great paper.”
 Or, “Do you remember Uptown News?
 I wish that paper were still around.”

 I didn’t remember Uptown News because I was seven when they stopped publishing in 1990.
 But I have its six-year catalogue splayed across my living room floor now, and I’ve spent weeks devouring issue after issue.
 It was a Tulsa-based monthly alternative newspaper founded by husband-wife team Russell and Celina Burkhart and fashioned after New York City’s The Village Voice.
+You can follow Butterfly Releases for latest news.

 It was 1984, and downtown Tulsa was suffering from disrepair and a bad reputation.
 Downtown Tulsa Unlimited—a nonprofit founded in 1957 for the purpose of attracting merchants to downtown; it handled nearly all of downtown’s services and events until it disbanded in 2009—was out to improve the area’s image and supported, noncommercially, the creation of an alternative newspaper that would promote downtown.
 Celina, after researching the market for another paper that never got off the ground, decided to do it herself.
 The preview issue of Uptown News—which quipped, below its flag, “A Guide to Urban Tulsa”—debuted on Tuesday, July 17, 1984.
 Its cover featured a black-and-white photo of shoppers bargain hunting at a sidewalk sale in downtown’s Main Mall, accompanied with a story about DTU’s mid-year luncheon, as well as a short blurb about an award given to the architects of the Civic Center’s parking garage.